uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 $sbatch --array=1-"$MAX_TASKS" file_list_word_count.job
 ```

-The output generated will be similar to [Example 4.3](#example-43-dynamically-reading-and-counting-words-in-multiple-files), as the functionality is the same, but the method of handling the input data differs.
+The output generated will be similar to example [dynamic-word-count-multiple-files](#example-43-dynamically-reading-and-counting-words-in-multiple-files), as the functionality is the same, but the method of handling the input data differs.

 ### Example 5: Multithreaded or Multicore Job